khamzatMurj/10-kubernetes/exercises/Exercises.md

 # bitnami/mysql   9.8.2           8.0.33     	MySQL is a fast, reliable, scalable, and easy t...
 ```

 To see the parameters of the chart, open the browser and navigate to `https://github.com/bitnami/charts/tree/main/bitnami/mysql`.
 You'll find that there are parameters `architecture`, `auth.rootPassword`, `secondary.replicaCount`, `secondary.persistence.storageClass` (among many others).
-To override these parameters for deployment on a **Minikube** cluster create a file called `mysql-chart-values-minikube.yaml` with the following content:
+To override these parameters for deployment on a **Minikube** cluster create a file called `mysql-chart-values-minikube.yaml` in the `k8s` folder with the following content:
 ```yaml
 architecture: replication
 auth: